li-clutter-org/loadimpact-sdk-python/README.md

 This Python SDK provides Python APIs to the Load Impact platform for running and managing performance tests in the cloud.

+** Please note that this version of the SDK is in BETA and we are still working on being completely compatible with the version 3 Load Impact API. **

 ## Requirements

 The Load Impact Python SDK works with Python versions 2.6, 2.7, 3.2 and 3.3.